Booting an Operating System

 When the BIOS identifies the boot device (typically one of several

-block 0 from that device to memory location
+block 0 from that device into memory location

 Stage 1: the Master Boot Record